Azure/azureml-examples/README.md

 ## Contributing

 We welcome contributions and suggestions!
-Please see the [Contributing Guidelines](CONTRIBUTING.md) for details.
+Please see the [contributing guidelines](CONTRIBUTING.md) for details.